AbsaOSS/generate-release-notes/__tests__/data/rls_notes_fully_populated_in_default.md

 - #3 _Issue title 3 - no release note comment|typo label_ implemented by @janeDoe in [#3](link-to-pr-3)

-### Merged PRs without Linked Issue ⚠️
+### Merged PRs without Linked Issue and Custom Labels ⚠️
-- #1001 _Pull Request 1_ implemented by @janeDoe
-  - This is second PR comment ad RLS note
-  - This is third PR comment ad RLS note
 - #1004 _Pull Request 4 - no linked issue - merged_ implemented by @janeDoe